camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 #### Cluster Access

 By default, the user creating the EKS cluster has admin access.
-To allow other users to access it as well, we have to adjust the `aws-auth` configmap.
+To allow other users to access it, we have to adjust the `aws-auth` configmap.
 This can either be done manually via `kubectl` or via `eksctl`.
-In the following sections we explain how to do that.
+In the following sections, we explain how to do that.

 ##### eksctl

-With `eksctl`, you can create an IAM user to Kubernetes role mapping via the following command:
+With `eksctl`, you can create an AWS IAM user to Kubernetes role mapping with the following command:

 ```shell
 eksctl create iamidentitymapping \